Policies

 For established patients with urgent issues that cannot wait until we reopen, our phone message system includes an option to be transferred to the “Provider on Call”.
 You will likely be asked to leave a message so that the provider can hear the issue, access your records and therefore be ready to help you when they return the call.
 Calls should be returned within an hour.

-Please understand that we generally do not prescribe controlled substances (e.g. narcotics, stimulants, sedatives) as the result of an after-hours call.
+We do not prescribe controlled substances (e.g. narcotics, stimulants, sedatives) as the result of an after-hours call.
 These prescriptions require a visit with one of our providers.
 We also typically do not prescribe antibiotics without office visits, especially for respiratory symptoms as an exam is needed to determine the severity of such an infection.

 **For medical emergencies patients should dial 911. **